Miscellaneous very interesting stuff. I promise.

-I recently got a YDPG16, it's an OK device for less than AU$80 but it has some issues and the 1.5 point resistive touch screen is horrible.
+I recently got a YDPG16, it's an OK device for less than AU$80 but it has some issues and the resistive touch digitiser on mine is horrible with glitchy responses to touch.
 The PG16 is also let down by software niggles.
 It comes with a lot of Chinese cruft installed including the notorious "Game Manager" which is well intentioned but clumsy and annoying in practice.
 It's not until you reflash the PG16 that it becomes a device almost on par with the Caanoo in terms of usability.
-The Android OS is bit of a resource hog (compared to the dedicated linux based OS's of the Caanoo and GP2X) so even though the PG16 has a 1Ghz CPU it feels like a lot of performance is lost in running the OS.
+The Android OS is bit of a resource hog (compared to the dedicated linux based OS's of the Caanoo and GP2X) so even though the PG16 has a 1Ghz+ CPU it feels like a lot of performance is lost in running the OS.
 Anyone looking for a "works out of the box" experience, should look elsewhere.

 Yinlips YDPG1 & JXD S5100.